PieroCastillo/Aura.UI/Readme.md

 ## What's that?

-It's a tool to ease the changes of an application's language .
+It's a tool to ease the changes of an application's language.
 <img src="DocumentationGifs/Language_Testing.gif">
 ## How to use